 If you need a dose of cuteness while on vacation in California, Huntington Dog Beach will be your go-to among the top points of interest in Huntington Beach.

 If your holiday lands on a Tuesday, you’ll want to stop by the Surf City Nights market.
 Boutiques, restaurants, food trucks, craftsmen, and farmers sell their locally made goods here every Tuesday night.
 Get a real taste of Huntington Beach culture as you stroll through the first three blocks of Main Street.

 Once you’ve had your fill of shopping, you can groove to the beachy beats of the live music, or simply sit back and enjoy the show.
 Enjoy some fresh treats like homemade candies, bread, and fruits from the area.
-There’s something for everyone at Surf City Nights, one of the best things to do in Huntington Beach.
+There’s something for everyone at Surf City Nights.

 Bolsa Chica Ecological Reserve